 How Social Media Can be Mined to Predict our Behaviour: New Advances in Social Networks Analysis

-Last Wednesday, I learned how scientist could confidently predict my voter preference using only information from my public Facebook profile.
+Last Wednesday, I learned how a scientist could confidently predict my voter preference using only information from my public Facebook profile.
 Read about their research and other new advances in social networks analysis.

 Attending the 2019 IEEE/ACM International Conference on Advances in Social Networks Analysis and Mining (ASONAM) at the Marriott Hotel in Downtown Vancouver was a real treat.
 As a practitioner of natural language processing (NLP), I was able to learn new ideas and network with brilliant researchers from around the world.
 The three sessions I’d like to share with everyone today were particularly fascinating to me because they showed me: